Comp-coder-4/Retail-Cleaning-Project/00_README.md

 ## Workflow:
 ### Step 1.
 Profile the data with Excel Power Query

-Using Excel Power Query's Column Quality feature, I looked at column statistics and column quality.
+I used Excel column statistics and column quality to find the following:

-I found missing values in the following columns:
+1. Missing values in the following columns:
-- Item Code
+    * Item Code
-- Price Per Unit
+    * Price Per Unit
-- Quantity
+    * Quantity
-- Total Spent
+    * Total Spent
-- Discount
+    * Discount

+2. 12,575 transactions.
+One row per transaction
+3. 25 unique customers
-Transactions were made from 01/01/2022 to 18/01/2025
+4. Transactions made across 3yrs from 2022-25 (01/01/2022 to 18/01/2025)

+View 'Profiling.png' image in the Imgs folder for column quality screenshot.

 ### Step 2.
 Calculate Price per Unit using Total_Spent/Quantity.